Work-based undergraduate (20 months)

-If you're a healthcare assistant who wants to develop your skills and play a fuller role in your nursing team, our foundation degree is for you.
+Our higher apprenticeship is ideal if you're a healthcare assistant who wants to develop your skills and play a fuller role in your nursing team.
 On successful completion of the course, you can opt to study for a full honours degree - and ultimately, become a registered nurse.

 Prepare yourself to be a responsive, innovative health care practitioner, who's able to deliver safe, effective and person-centred nursing care in partnership with service users, their families, carers and other professionals and organisations.